bhauman/bhauman.github.com/_posts/2013-08-22-channels-of-channels-dots-game-refactor.md

 value emitted by a channel returning a new channel of the values that result from the application of the provided function.

-The resulting <code>draw-chan</code> function represents a much higher level of expression and thinking about channels.
+The resulting <code>draw-chan</code> function represents a higher level of expression and thinking about channels.
 The
-<code>draw-chan</code> function does not have any core.async functions
+<code>draw-chan</code> function does not have any of core.async
-in it.
+library functions in it.
 Channels are now values that we are manipulating with a generic set of functions.
 In addition, channels are also being used as values inside of channels and it all seems to make sense.

 The drawing example below uses the refactored <code>draw-chan</code>
 function.